dotnet/EntityFramework.Docs/entity-framework/core/testing/choosing-a-testing-strategy.md

 Unlike integration tests, unit tests never involve the actual database system used in production, but rather swap it with a [test double](https://en.wikipedia.org/wiki/Test_double).
 Below are some common methods for unit testing EF Core applications with test doubles:

 1. Use SQLite (in-memory mode) as a database fake, replacing your production database system.
-2. Use the EF Core InMemory provider as a database fake, replacing your production database system.
+2. Use the EF Core in-memory provider as a database fake, replacing your production database system.
 3. Mock or stub out `DbContext` and `DbSet`.
 4. Introduce a repository layer between EF Core and your application code, and mock or stub that layer.

-Below, we'll explore what each method means, and compare it with the others.
-We recommend reading through the different methods to gain a full understanding, but if you're looking for a quick suggestion, we highly recommend the 4th method: introducing a repository layer.
+Below, we'll explore what each method means, and compare it with the others; We recommend reading through the different methods to gain a full understanding of each one.
+If you've decided that unit tests are required (as opposed to integration tests), than a repository layer is the only approach allowing the comprehensive and reliable stubbing/mocking of the data layer.
+However, that approach has a significant cost in terms of implementation and maintenance.

 ### SQLite as a database fake